 Ever look beyond the counter at your local pharmacy and are intrigued by the technicians and pharmacists behind the desk?
-You may want to consider obtaining a degree or certificate in pharmacy technology (otherwise known as pharm tech, or pharmacy tech).
+You may want to consider obtaining a certificate in pharmacy technology (otherwise known as pharm tech, or pharmacy tech).

 Pharmacy technicians work directly with licensed pharmacists in hospitals, clinics, and retail or even mail-order pharmacies receiving prescription requests; counting tablets, labeling bottles, providing customer service and performing other clerical duties.
 Your work as a pharmacy technician serves as an important role in healthcare as they provide assistance to people in need of prescribed drugs.

 Job Outlook as a Pharmacy Technician

 The sophistication of new medications and the aging baby boomer population provide a strong outlook for the pharmacy industry.
 In fact, according to the Bureau of Labor Statistics, employment of pharmacy technicians is expected to increase by 32% though 2016—providing a steady and fruitful career path for many.

 Education for a Pharmacy Technician